BoringCode/bradleyrosenfeld.com/index.md

 nav_order: 1
 ---

-Hi, I'm Bradley.
-I'm a computer scientist who believes that pixels are too.
+<p class="lead">Hi, I'm Bradley.
+I'm a computer scientist who believes that pixels are too.</p>

+Making things is what I do.
+I am passionate about building secure applications that look good.